All Episodes

 She cannot be president.

-Remember, Ambassador Stevens and Sean Smith and and Ty Woods and Glenn Doherty died that night, and Hillary was nowhere to be found.
+Remember, Ambassador Stevens and Sean Smith and Ty Woods and Glenn Doherty died that night, and Hillary was nowhere to be found.

 Remember, there had been repeated requests for security that was denied.

-He was one of the heroes in Benghazi, and he said, in fact, they were given a stand down order, told not to go over and help those people uh at the consulate.
+And he said, in fact, they were given a stand down order, told not to go over and help those people at the consulate.

-They went anyway, and that's where Ty Woods and Glenn Daugherty lost their lives, and then we will lie to later, where she said it was related to a YouTube video, and it was a spontaneous demonstration where people just spontaneously pulled out of their pockets RPGs that they were firing at the compound.
+And then we will lied to later, where she said it was related to a YouTube video, and it was a spontaneous demonstration where people just spontaneously pulled out of their pockets RPGs that they were firing at the compound.

 Anyway, here to go over the speech is Eric Trump.

-He's the son of uh Donald Trump.
+He's the son of Donald Trump.

-And uh, sir, welcome back to the program.
+And, sir, welcome back to the program.

 How are you?